A grey kitten eating dry cat food from a bowl

 How Often to Feed Kittens

-Kittens need their rapid growth and development supported by a nutrient dense diet that provides twice as much energy than an adult cat diet.
-The food can be wet or dry as long as it has a high protein content that is animal-based.
-Kittens only have small tummies so will need to be fed small meals 3 or 4 times a day.
+The food can be wet or dry, as long as it has a high animal-based protein content.
+Kittens have small tummies, so they will need to be fed small meals 3 or 4 times a day.

 When to Transition to Adult Cat Food